Antarctic Circle Christmas Expedition Micro Cruise by Air

 • Rubber polar standard boots for shore landings

-• IAATO and AECO fees, and operational fees and permits included
+• IAATO and operational fees and permits included

 • Provision of an onboard basic medical clinic and an expedition doctor